eliben/go-quines/README.md

   that does something similar.
 It's very simple, without using any special ASCII codes for quotes, but it does require a lot of the code on one long line.
-* `quine-str-rsc.go`: A quine crafted by Russ Cox and show in a [2010 blog post](https://research.swtch.com/zip).
+* `quine-str-rsc.go`: A quine crafted by Russ Cox and shown in a [2010 blog post](https://research.swtch.com/zip).
 This one is using the Go backtick quote for nicer code formatting.
 It also demonstrates a common technique used in quines to make sure quoting works out, by passing an ASCII